LeoXuIsAvailable/FizzBuzz/README.md

 you will see `Mark Directory as`.
 Hover that and then select `Sources Root`.
 Then run the file.
 The program may take a second to compile and run, but then you should see that it prints out the first 100 outputs of this Fizz Buzz problem.
 Note: you may also need to set your project SDK before you can run your code.
-There will be a warning message in IntelliJ if this is the case and you can click the message to set up the SDK.
+There will be a warning message in IntelliJ if this is the case, and you can click the message to set up the SDK.

 You may never have seen Java before, but we bet you can puzzle out how it works.